obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 - the analysis it belongs to: analysisID
 - the unique velocityProfileID

-> **For example**, a velocity profile with 8 layers, will ocupy 8 rows in the table,
+> **For example**, a velocity profile with 8 layers, will occupy 8 rows in the table,
 > with the same SiteID, analysisID and velocityProfileID

 > **Note:** Missing values in any of the three above resource identifiers will result in data import error.